pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Description ==

 The "Save as PDF" plugin adds a convenient button to your WordPress website, allowing visitors to save the content of the webpage as a PDF file with just a click.
-This plugin is perfect for users who wish to read your content offline or share it easily with others.
+This provides the option to read your content offline or share it easily with others.
 Whether it's articles, posts, or product pages, "Save as PDF" ensures your website's content is accessible in a widely used format.

 === Features ==